 This traditional worship experience is designed for people of all ages and in all stages of their faith journeys.
 Powerful music from the Chancel Choir, music ensembles and inspirational, engaging sermons combine to give glory to God and witness to our hope in Jesus Christ.

-The Well is a contemporary worship experience at St. Andrew.
-Featuring a live band with an alternative sound and an expansive video wall, The Well reaches all generations looking to worship and engage with God in a new way.
+Featuring a live band with an alternative sound and an expansive video wall, our contemporary service reaches all generations looking to worship and engage with God in a new way.